 However, let us get our heads around how granular synthesis works before we jump in and get creative.

 Granular synthesis is a method by which sounds are broken into tiny segments (grains/slices) which are then redistributed and reorganised to form other sounds.
 The process is quite simple: incoming audio is spliced into grains (slices) which can then be processed independently of each other.
 All the major parameters can be manipulated: speed, pitch, direction (forward and reverse) and slice density.
 However, some granular processes will house even more detailed control and can come supplied with time-stretching tools, gating and ducking.

-In the video I use 2 urban drum loops and process each and mash them up to create a new drum break.
+In Creating a beat and an effect from a drum loop video, I use 2 urban drum loops and process each and mash them up to create a new drum break.
 I use Voxengo’s MSED mid/side plugin to separate the mid from the sides.
 I then show you how to process both the mid and sides separately.
 I then use Soundtoys Crystallizer to warp one drum loop into a backdrop type of effect that then sits under the second drum loop.
 I show you how to process the second drum loop using Steinberg’s Quadrafuzz 2 distortion plugin.
 I explain how Quadrafuzz 2 works and how to use it to achieve different distortion effects.
 I then show you how to mash or marry the two new sounds together to form a driving new urban drum break.

 Plugins used in this video:

 Topics covered in this video are: